This St. Patrick’s Day, Will County voters can head to the polls in addition to sampling a green beer.

 Illinois governor and lieutenant governor: Incumbent JB Pritzker, a Democrat, has filed to run for reelection.
 He has named Christian Mitchell as his running mate after Lt.
 Gov. Juliana Stratton announced her intention to run for the U.S. Senate.

 Illinois attorney general: Incumbent Kwame Raoul, a Democrat, has filed to run for another term.
-Former Chicago alderman Bob Fioretti and Andy Williams Jr. of Darien have filed to run as Republicans.
+Former Chicago alderman Bob Fioretti has filed to run as a Republican.

 Illinois secretary of state: Alexi Giannoulias, an incumbent Democrat, has filed to run for reelection.
 Walter Adamczyk of Chicago and Joliet Junior College Trustee Diane M. Harris filed to run as Republicans.